aburito/SceneIt/ReadMe.md

 The presentation layer must be able to present users a graphical user interface to interact with the web application.
 In order to do so, the application must receive data such as movie information, user information and reviews from the data layer.
 This will integrate the retrieved data into React Components to present it properly.
 When the user wants to login, they’ll be directed to the login component and in the event they don’t have an account, they’ll be sent to the account creation component.
 Once authenticated, users can view the “list” of movies on the home component and along with retrieve more information about a selected movie with its rating and reviews on the movieDetails component.

+Regarding exceptions, there should be almost no exception handling occurring in the presentation layer.
+Any and all exceptions that might occur through the presentation should be handled in the business layer of the application as it is the layer handling most of the logic and transactions that will be occurring in the application.

 ```javascript
 //Log in PAGE - EXAMPLE CODE